vlab-research/client-cursor-stream/README.md

   // return a cursorResult called with (null, null) when done if (!fin) return cursorResult(null, null)

-  // return a cursorResult with the results and the new "limit",
+  // return a cursorResult with an array of results and the new "limit",
   // the key for pagination, when there are some results return cursorResult(res.rows, fin['timestamp'])
 }